 From Jordan, the family emigrated to the US, where in desperation they turned for help to a church, which took care of the whole family.

-The next day Nabil received a call from Sanar in Baghdad and told her about Jemima’s situation.
+The next day Nabil received a call from Samar in Baghdad and told her about Jemima’s situation.

-“I believe that I’m going to be with my husband in heaven, but I don’t think you can meet your husband because you’re not a Christian.” – Sanar
+“I believe that I’m going to be with my husband in heaven, but I don’t think you can meet your husband because you’re not a Christian.” – Samar

-“After about one hour she called me again and said ‘I’m interested in sending this message to the lady in the US: Sister Jemima, I’m like you, I lose my husband for Jesus Christ and I believe in Jesus Christ and I believe that I’m going to be with my husband in heaven, but I don’t think you can meet your husband because you’re not a Christian.’”
+“After about one hour she called me again and said ‘I’m interested in sending this message to the lady in the US: Sister Jemima, I’m like you, I lost my husband and I am a follower of Christ and I believe that I’m going to be with my husband in heaven, but I don’t think you can meet your husband because you’re not a Christian.’”

-Nabil thought the message was crazy but Sanar insisted she had received it from God.
+Nabil thought the message was crazy but Samar insisted she had received it from God.

 Two days later Jemima calls again and she’s still crying but this time for a different reason.

 “She said, ‘Yesterday I was cooking in my kitchen and suddenly there was a flash of lights and I saw my husband.
-I go to hug him and he said don’t come to me.
-I live to somebody better than you’ and she looked to the corner of the kitchen and she saw Jesus Christ.
+I go to hug him and he said ‘don’t come to me.
+I live to somebody better than you’ and she looked to the corner of the kitchen and she saw an image of Jesus Christ.
 She said ‘I just went to Jesus and gave him a hug and said I love you’.
-She said ‘Please, please, I want to be Christian.’
+She said ‘Please, please, I want to be yours.’

 “We prayed together on the phone.
-By this message, Sanar in Baghdad won her to Jesus Christ in America.
+By this message, Samar in Baghdad won her to Jesus Christ in America.